facundocabrera/generator-tamagotchi/app/templates/docs/0009-effective_bower_for_beginers.md

 everyone.

 The suggested schema is: keep `master` as the branch where all the tag are applied.
-Create as many branches you need for development but at the end it's important to finally integrate the changes into master plus tag the last commit.
+Create as many branches as you need for development but at the end it's important to finally integrate the changes into master plus tag the last commit.

 ## What I need to do in my root project?